MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devapps/uwp-device-apps-for-printers.md

 ms.technology: windows-devices
 ---

-# Windows Store device apps for printers
+# UWP device apps for printers

-This section introduces Windows Store device apps for printers.
-Windows Store device apps can highlight the special features of printers through customized print settings flyouts and notifications support.
-Windows Store device apps can also display printer status, manage print jobs, and perform printer maintenance tasks.
-To learn more about Windows Store device apps in general, see [Meet Windows Store device apps](meet-windows-store-device-apps.md).
+This section introduces UWP device apps for printers.
+UWP device apps can highlight the special features of printers through customized print settings flyouts and notifications support.
+UWP device apps can also display printer status, manage print jobs, and perform printer maintenance tasks.
+To learn more about UWP device apps in general, see [Meet UWP device apps](meet-uwp-device-apps.md).

-**Important**  To use Windows Store device app features, your printer must support the v4 print driver model.
+**Important**  To use UWP device app features, your printer must support the v4 print driver model.
 For more info, see [Developing v4 print drivers](http://go.microsoft.com/fwlink/p/?LinkId=314231).